-In his Chelsea clinic, Dr. Howlin runs what he calls Therapeutic Social Groups.
+In his Chelsea clinic, Dr. Howlin ran what he called Therapeutic Social Groups.
 “In general, girls in the spectrum feel overwhelmed with social interactions, friendships and dating,” he says.
 “They need consistent and structured support from early on.
 I have developed a small group format for this purpose.”
 Dr. Howlin recommends AS girls continue with such groups as they mature.

 “The key is that these groups are ongoing, ideally being maintained from year to year as students explore the changing world of relationships.”

-At 12, Elizabeth is working on her social interactions, and attends discussion groups at the Judson Center in Royal Oak with other AS girls.
-“They have a group called Let’s Talk About It, where girls learn to talk about how to handle different social situations,” Lewinski says.
+At 12, Elizabeth was working on her social interactions, and attended discussion groups at the Judson Center in Royal Oak with other AS girls.
+“They (had) a group called Let’s Talk About It, where girls learn to talk about how to handle different social situations,” Lewinski says.

 Finding their way

 Colleen Lewinski says her daughter is doing much better since her diagnosis.
 “It’s been liberating for her because there’s a name for it; she’s not just a weird kid,” Lewinski says.
 “I’ve heard her tell people, ‘I have Asperger’s.’
 She’s not ashamed of it or proud of it, she’s just saying what it is.